 Preparing For Your Hearing Event

 A Settlement Conference is an appearance before the Board prior to the scheduling of a hearing, where the Presiding Board Member will meet with the parties to review the issues in dispute, in order to clarify and attempt to resolve some or all of the issues.
-If the parties do not come to an agreement, the member may triage the appeal and determine next steps, either mediation or a full-hearing.
+If the parties do not come to an agreement, the member may triage the appeal and determine the next step is a full-hearing.

-It is important that you come prepared to your ARB hearing, mediation or settlement conference.
-Settlement conferences or mediation are an opportunity for the parties with an assigned member to try to resolve the appeal or settle some of the issues.
+It is important that you come prepared to your ARB hearing or settlement conference.
+Settlement conferences are an opportunity for the parties with an assigned member to try to resolve the appeal or settle some of the issues.
 The hearing is your opportunity to explain why you think your property assessment is wrong.
 Although it is MPAC's responsibility to explain its valuation of your property, you should still bring evidence to back up your case.
 This evidence could include:

 - Detailed property information such as location, lot size, square footage, age of building, and the number of rooms and stories;